-- To be eligible to apply for either funding extension, students must have been in in year 2 of their Ph.D. study or beyond during the 2019-20 academic year and have experienced significant delays in their progress toward degree due to COVID-19.
+- To be eligible to apply for either funding extension, students must have been enrolled in a Duke Ph.D. program during the 2019-20 academic year and have experienced significant delays in their progress toward degree due to COVID-19.

 - Students should document any pandemic-related effects on their progress in their 2019-2020 annual reports and ensure that their advisers and thesis committee have an accurate and ongoing picture of the effects of the COVID shutdown on their progress.

 - Students become eligible to apply for the stipend extension and the tuition-and-fee scholarship as they approach their sixth and seventh year of study, respectively.
 The year of study is determined by the matriculation term, and is based on consecutive calendar years.